 UNIT OF STUDY

 This unit provides students with an overview of the ethical and political issues that underlie public health and public health research.
-The unit introduces key concepts in public health ethics including liberty, utility, justice, solidarity and reciprocity, and introduces students to different ways of reasoning about the ethics of public health.
+The unit introduces key concepts in public health ethics including liberty, utility, justice, paternalism, solidarity and reciprocity, and introduces students to different ways of reasoning about the ethics of public health.
 A critical history of public health and an examination of public health law provide important context.
-Students also explore the ethical dimensions of central public health problems, including modifying lifestyles, managing communicable diseases, researching communities, responding to global health challenges and using evidence.
+Students also explore the ethical dimensions of central public health problems, including modifying lifestyles, managing communicable diseases, screening and overdiagnosis, researching communities, responding to global health challenges and using evidence.
 Throughout, the emphasis is on learning to make sound arguments about the ethical aspects of public health policy, practice and research.
 Most learning occurs in the context of five teaching intensives, which are highly interactive and focus on the development and application of reasoning skills.

 Our courses that offer this unit of study

 - Graduate Certificate in Animal Science